The Baltic countries are willing to break the energy ties with Russia.

 And, according to Eurostat data, the cost of electricity for the Latvian consumer of 2016-year increase of 26,8%.
 This was due to market liberalization and tempered "in free floating" prices.

 Yet the first "most important step on the way to sync" with the EU and a break with the Russian network BRELL Baltic States has already done.
 In January 2017 the Lithuanian operator LitGrid reported that Estonia, Latvia and Lithuania will soon try to get out of the test mode BRELL.
 So, at the beginning of the year I started to study preparations for the attempt to work in isolation.

-Baltic States out of BRELL, despite all the economic arguments, appeals to reason and appeal to the interests of the economy and consumers.
-We need to accept that this part of the former Soviet Union cut off for us, and affect the desire of politicians to the Baltic states' suicides spite of Russia "we are not able to.
-The collapse of the Soviet Union, which began in the year 1990, cost is still not finished.
-And the earlier the Russian government to attend to the problem of energy security and border regions of Kaliningrad, the less painful the final "divorce" with the Baltic states will be held for us.
-His future as an impoverished frontal area of their choice.
-You do not have them in this way.
+The Baltics will leave BRELL, despite all the economic arguments, appeals to reason and appeal to the interests of the economy and consumers.
+We need to accept that this part of the former Soviet Union has been cut off for us, and we can not influence the desire of the Baltic politicians to "succumb to Russia's ill will".
+The collapse of the USSR, which began in 1990, has not yet been economically completed.
+And the sooner the Russian government takes care of the energy security of Kaliningrad and the border regions, the less painful it will be for us to have a final "divorce" with the Baltic states.
+They chose their future in the form of a poor frontline territory themselves.
+And do not interfere with them.